7 officers shot, 1 dead, in South Carolina shooting, authorities say; suspect in custody

 Local media reports said the shooting may have escalated from a domestic violence situation Wednesday night.
 Officers responded to an active shooting in Vintage Place, an upscale residential subdivision, Florence County Emergency Management tweeted.

-Chief Deputy Glen Kirby with the Florence County Sheriff's Office told WBTW that the suspect is now in custody after speaking with a negotiator and surrendering to authorities, and has been taken to the hospital for treatment.

-WBTW also says a 20-year-old man inside the home was shot and is still alive.

 Florence County Coroner Keith von Lutcken said the dead officer was a member of the city police department.
-Deputy Chief Glenn Kirby said three Florence County sheriff’s deputies and two city officers were shot.
+Three Florence County sheriff’s deputies were shot, said Public Information Officer Major Michael Nunn, and four city officers were shot, said Florence Police Chief Allen Heidler.

+"This is a hard and difficult day for us," Nunn said.
+"We don't have all the details at this time as the incident has just concluded."

 "This is simply devastating news from Florence.
 The selfless acts of bravery from the men and women in law enforcement is real, just like the power of prayer is real," South Carolina Gov. Henry McMaster tweeted.